jbernoski2013/info2300-jba03/README.md

 You can also download the repository and view it that way or fork the repository.

 ## How to Build Project on Heruko
-The First thing I did on Heruko was create a new project.
-I than went to the deploy tab and selected to link to github, as that is where I currently have my project being saved on.
+The First thing you have to do is to go onto Heruko and create a new project.
+Than you need go to the deploy tab and select link to github.
+Make sure before you do this that you have forked the project so that it will saved as a repository on your github.

 ![Connect to Github](https://github.com/jbernoski2013/info2300-jba03/blob/master/Profile/Images/ConnectGithub.png)

-Once I had Heroku connected to my github, I was able to search for the specific repository, the one I was looking for is this one, "info2300-jba3".
+Once Heroku is connected to your github, you will able to search for the specific repository, the one you will be looking for is this one, "info2300-jba3", unless you have renamed the repository, then look for the name you changed it to.

 ![Connection is successful](https://github.com/jbernoski2013/info2300-jba03/blob/master/Profile/Images/ConnectSuccess.png)

-Lastly, I had to go in and click on "Deploy Branch".
-Once it went through and was successful it generated a live version of my page.
+Lastly, scroll down and go click on "Deploy Branch".
+Once it goes through and was successful it will generate a live version of the html page.

 ![Build Successful](https://github.com/jbernoski2013/info2300-jba03/blob/master/Profile/Images/Build.png)